RS-25: Constellation program

-Following several design changes to the Ares I and Ares V rockets, the RS-25 was to be replaced with a single J-2X engine for the Ares I second stage and six modified RS-68 engines (which was based on both the SSME and Apollo-era J-2 engine) on the Ares V core stage; this meant that the RS-25 would be retired along with the Shuttle fleet.
+Following several design changes to the Ares I and Ares V rockets, the RS-25 was replaced with a single J-2X engine for the Ares I second stage and six modified RS-68 engines (which was based on both the SSME and Apollo-era J-2 engine) on the Ares V core stage; these changes meant that the RS-25 would be retired along with the Shuttle fleet.
 In 2010, however, NASA was directed to halt the Constellation program, and with it development of the Ares I and Ares V, instead of focusing on building a new heavy-lift launcher.

 XS-1

 On May 24, 2017, DARPA announced that they had selected The Boeing Company to complete design work on the XS-1 program.
 The technology demonstrator was planned to use an Aerojet Rocketdyne AR-22 engine.
 The AR-22 was a version of the RS-25, with parts sourced from Aerojet Rocketdyne and NASA inventories from early versions of the engine.
 In July 2018 Aerojet Rocketdyne successfully completed ten 100-second firings of the AR-22 in ten days.

 On January 22, 2020, Boeing announced its departure from the XS-1 program, leaving no role for the AR-22.